EndPointCorp/end-point-blog/2013/03/07/streaming-live-with-red5-media.html.md

 The goal is to make our Red5 conference look as neat as Google Hangout.

-## Sleek Subscribers
+### Sleek Subscribers

 Default video conference has five subscribers statically positioned on the stage.
-It's way more fun to have the subscribers added and removed on the fly as they connect to the server.
-So let's do that!
+It’s way more fun to have the subscribers added and removed on the fly as they connect to the server.
+So let’s do that!
 I have the complete tutorial code based on Red5 1.0.1 The final version is in my [GitHub repo](https://github.com/marinalohova/red5-flash), so I will be explaining parts of it further.
 Open [videoConference.fla](https://github.com/marinalohova/red5-flash/blob/master/videoConference.fla) in Flash.
 I used CS6 for all the FLA/ActionScript editing in the tutorial.

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2013/03/07/streaming-live-with-red5-media/image-2.jpeg" imageanchor="1" style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;"><img border="0" src="/blog/2013/03/07/streaming-live-with-red5-media/image-2.jpeg"/></a>  <br/>
 </div>